JacobMadeley/cp3407-project-v2024/user_stories/user_story_room_status_updates.md

 * Jack: 3 days

 ## Assumptions (if any):
+Relevant room status may mean different things based on who you are.

 ## Description: e.g. The web page will show relevant room status to users.
 You need to keep all versions here so that your instructor/marker can see your changes easily.